MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 6. Leave all other selections as default and click **Next**.

-7. On the next tab, leave all selections to default and click **Save**
+7. On the next tab, leave all selections to default and click **Save**.

 8. Your **Test** environment should now show in the list of Environments.